cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

         writable: false
         type: string
 ~~~
-{: #code-augmented-sdf-model title="An SDF model that has been augmented with WoT-specific vocabulary."}
+{: #code-augmented-sdf-model check="json" pre="yaml2json" title="An SDF model that has been augmented with WoT-specific vocabulary."}

 {:aside}
 >